What is Payroll? Your Guide to Wages, Taxes, and Benefits

 What is payroll?

-Payroll is the wages you pay to your employees, not including independent contractors you contract with for services.
+Payroll is the wages you pay to your employees – not including independent contractors you contract with for services.

-• Federal, state, and local income taxes: These are the employee’s payments for income taxes, based on the information they entered on their form W4 when you hired them.
+• Federal, state, and local income taxes: These are the employees’ payments for income taxes, based on the information they entered on their W4 form when you hired them.

-• Employee’s payroll taxes: This includes taxes for Social Security and Medicare.
-Which equals 7.65% of the employee’s wages.
+• Employee’s payroll taxes: This includes taxes for Social Security and Medicare, which equals 7.65% of the employee’s wages.

-Employer taxes:
+Employer taxes

 Employer taxes are what your business needs to pay on top of the amounts you’ve withheld on behalf of your employees.
 As an employer, you’re required to match the amount of money that the employee paid toward Social Security and Medicare in their withholdings.
 You’ll withhold 7.65% of your employees’ wages, and then also contribute that same amount as part of your employer taxes.

-Required benefits:
+Required benefits

 • Workers’ compensation insurance: Most states require that employers carry workers’ compensation insurance.
 Workers’ comp covers the cost of an employee getting injured on the job, and it’s the only required benefit that is regularly occurring.